 There is so much to see here and it is all beautiful.
 What I enjoyed the most was walking around on the outside.

-I wish the pool behind my Mom and I was not under refurbishment because I know it would have looked even better with water.
+I wish the pool behind my Mom and me was not under refurbishment because I know it would have looked even better with water.
 It reminded me a little bit of the outdoor pool at Hearst Castle.

-The museum reminded me of one that I visited Greece.
+The museum reminded me of one that I visited in Greece.
 I was impressed by how large the collections were.
 The villa is not that big compared to most museums but it holds an incredible amount of history.

 The Getty Villa is open Wednesday through Monday.
-It is closed on Thanksgiving, Christmas and New Years Day.
+It is closed on Thanksgiving, Christmas, and New Year’s Day.